ilyafedotov-ops/TerraformManager/README.md

 # TerraformManager — Wizard + Reviewer (Extended)

-TerraformManager combines a SvelteKit dashboard, FastAPI API, and reusable backend engines to help teams generate secure Terraform and review existing infrastructure code with rich context.
+TerraformManager is an IaC co-pilot that pairs a SvelteKit workspace, FastAPI service, and reusable Python engines so teams can generate secure Terraform blueprints, review existing infrastructure, and curate reusable assets with context.

 **Core capabilities**
-- Guided Terraform generators and blueprint bundles for AWS, Azure, and Kubernetes workloads.
+- Opinionated Terraform generators and blueprint bundles for AWS, Azure, and Kubernetes workloads with metadata-aware inputs.
-- Policy scanning with autofix suggestions, HTML/CSV artifacts, drift summaries, and cost estimates powered by Infracost.
+- Drift, policy, and cost scanning with autofix suggestions, HTML/CSV exports, terraform validate hooks, and Infracost deltas.
-- Knowledge base search (TF‑IDF RAG), Markdown sync, and optional LLM explanations/patches.
+- Knowledge base search (TF‑IDF RAG), Markdown sync from GitHub, and optional LLM-backed explanations or remediation patches.
-- Authenticated API with SQL-backed storage for projects, runs, reports, configs, knowledge, and LLM settings.
+- Authenticated API with SQL-backed storage for projects, runs, reports, configs, generator assets, knowledge articles, and LLM settings.
-- Project workspace UI for creating, editing, and deleting workspaces, browsing run artifacts, and linking reviews with saved reports.
+- Browser workspace for managing projects end-to-end—edit metadata, browse run artifacts, promote outputs into versioned assets, and cross-link reviews with saved reports.
-- Automation-friendly CLI for scans, baselines, docs generation, pre-commit scaffolding, auth, and knowledge reindexing.
+- Automation-friendly CLI covering scans, baselines, docs generation, blueprint bundles, auth helpers, and knowledge reindexing for CI/CD.

 > On‑prem defaults to Kubernetes via the Terraform `kubernetes` provider.
 Bring your own providers (vSphere, Proxmox, etc.) by extending the generators or policies.